Gardening in Nosara: How to Attract Pollinators to Your Nosara Property

 Scientific Name: Bromelia pinguin

-The pineapple plant, also known as the spikey bromeliad, is a beautiful tropical flower with a brilliant red bloom at its heart when it blooms.
-The pinuela is a great option for those looking to construct a natural fence.
+The pineapple plant, also known as the spiky bromeliad, is a beautiful tropical flower with a brilliant red bloom at its heart.
+The pinuela is a great option for constructing a natural fence.

 Common Name: Piper